learning-zone/angular-basics/README.md

 1. **Faster rendering** The browser downloads a pre-compiled version of the application.
 So it can render the application immediately without compiling the app.
 2. **Fewer asynchronous requests** It inlines external HTML templates and CSS style sheets within the application javascript which eliminates separate ajax requests.
-3. **Smaller Angular framework download size** Doesn\'t require downloading the Angular compiler.
+3. **Smaller Angular framework download size** Does not require downloading the Angular compiler.
 Hence it dramatically reduces the application payload.
 4. **Detect template errors earlier** Detects and reports template binding errors during the build step itself
 5. **Better security** It compiles HTML templates and components into JavaScript.
-So there won't be any injection attacks.
+So there wont be any injection attacks.

 #### Q. ***What are the ways to control AOT compilation?***